 Silymarin, including its main component silybin, strengthens and stabilizes cell membranes, stimulates protein synthesis and cell regeneration in the liver, and prevents the production of prostaglandins that otherwise lead to irritation in the body.

 How Milk Thistle Provides Liver Support

-Milk thistle and its active components particularly help detoxify and support liver health.
+Milk thistle and its active components particularly help support liver health.
 Milk thistle can counteract toxin-related damage and other conditions that produce redness and swelling.
 Milk thistle:

 - Protects against toxic substances

 - Boosts glutathione levels

 The most-known and well-established health benefit of milk thistle is how it supports your liver.
 Silymarin directly blocks toxins that the liver encounters, preventing them from entering liver cells, thus preventing premature cell death.
 Silymarin is an antioxidant that soothes redness and irritation,[4, 5] provides a defense against various types of harmful organisms,[1, 2] and prevents the formation of scar tissue, or fibrosis, in the liver and elsewhere in the body.[1, 6]